Ben-Rutkowski/myutils/docs/docfile.md

 #### linkPath

 Creates a path for this DocFile that continues the path of the linked doc source.
+Checks the relative path first, then checks `docs/`.

 #### grabTag